wbcomdesigns/buddypress-activity-link-preview/readme.txt

 Donate link: https://wbcomdesigns.com/donate/
 Tags: buddypress, Activity, Link Preview
 Requires at least: 3.0.1
-Tested up to: 5.9.3
+Tested up to: 6.4.2
-Stable tag: 1.4.0
+Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Simply paste the link on your BuddyPress activity what's new area and check the link preview with og:image.
+Paste the link on your BuddyPress activity in the new area and check the link preview with og:image.
-The link will be converted into a beautiful link preview having an image, title, and description within.
+The link will be converted into a beautiful preview with an image, title, and description.

 == Installation ==